PP-Namias/Java-Rice/README.md

   - [__Release Build:__](#release-build)

 ## __Introduction__
 Java Rice is a food ordering system designed to make the process of ordering food easier for users.
-The system is built using Java and me Maven GUI, which provides an interactive and user-friendly experience.
+The system is built using Java and Maven GUI, which provides an interactive and user-friendly experience.
 The purpose of this system is to allow users to order their favorite meals with ease and convenience.

 ## __Objectives__
   * To provide a platform where users can order food with just a few clicks.